 Onsite Day Habilitation

 Onsite day habilitation are services that are typically delivered onsite, inside of a day program building.
 This service should focus on the person-centered planning process, which allows the beneficiary a choice in how they spend their day when onsite and should also consider how to assist the beneficiary to support their time spent in CLE services.

-Onsite day habilitation activities should be consistent with the individual's interests, skills, and desires, and should assist the beneficiary to gain their desired meaningful day.
-Onsite day habilitation should be individualized and have choices of activities available that can contribute to a meaningful day for each person.
+Onsite day habilitation activities should be consistent with the beneficiary’s interests, skills, and desires, and should assist the beneficiary to gain their desired meaningful day.
+Onsite day habilitation should be individualized with choices of activities available that can contribute to a meaningful day for each person.
 Individual discussions should occur, at least quarterly, to discover new interests and to see how those interests can be incorporated into the day center.
 Exploring future CLE activities and doing any preparation for those activities is a great way to utilize onsite day habilitation.

-Onsite day habilitation can also be offered in a variety of community settings in the ratio of 1:5-8, but should just be in addition to the CLE in a 1:2-4 delivered in the community.
-The community should be a regular part of Onsite day habilitation activities including volunteers and community partnerships and engagement both onsite and in the community.
+Onsite day habilitation can also be offered in a variety of community settings in the ratio of 1:5-8, but should only be in addition to the CLE in a 1:2-4 delivered in the community.
+The community should be a regular part of onsite day habilitation activities including volunteers and community partnerships and engagement both onsite and in the community.
 The use of ‘reverse integration’ does not supplant the inclusion of CLE, but should support a meaningful day.

-NOTE: If a beneficiary is already approved to receive 1:1 or 1:2-4 services for day habilitation, those individuals may continue to receive that service ratio even when participating in onsite day habilitation.
+NOTE: If a beneficiary is already approved to receive 1:1 or 1:2-4 services for day habilitation, those beneficiaries may continue to receive that service ratio even when participating in onsite day habilitation.

+Onsite Day Habilitation – Virtual Delivery

-Virtual delivery of onsite day habilitation should be utilized during times that does not allow the beneficiary to attend in person (i.e. medical issues/surgery, an emergency where a provider agency may be closed) or when the beneficiary chooses to not attend in person.
+Virtual delivery of onsite day habilitation should be used during times that do not allow the beneficiary to attend in person (i.e. medical issues/surgery, an emergency where a provider agency may be closed) or when the beneficiary chooses not attend in person.
 Virtual delivery is not the typical delivery method.
 In order to participate in virtual delivery of the service, the beneficiary should be independent or have natural supports, as this service cannot be billed at the same time as another service.
 The beneficiary should also have the technology necessary to participate in the virtual service (i.e., internet connection, laptop, smartphone, and/or tablet).

 Prior to the beginning of virtual delivery, the following in-person visits are required: